 I cannot assign a keyboard shortcut to the Sync With Deployed to My Server menu item

-It is not possible to assign a keyboard shortcut directly to the Sync With Deployed to <server name> command, only to the generic Sync with Deployed to... command, which will then display a popup menu with the list of servers.
-Refer to Configure keyboard shortcuts for details.
+It is not possible to assign a keyboard shortcut directly to the Sync With Deployed to <server name> command, only to the generic Sync with Deployed to... command, which will then display a pop-up menu with the list of servers.
+Refer to Configuring keyboard shortcuts for details.

 If you do wish to assign a keyboard shortcut to a specific deployment server, it is possible to record a Macro and assign a shortcut to it instead: